introlatin/introlatin.github.io/docs/02-schedule/schedule.md

 {: .no_toc }
 Dependent Subjunctives and Sequence of Tenses
 * In class: Check-in 29

+**NOTE: Twitch Stream is Tuesday afternoon (4/18) from 12 to 2pm, for the stream response due on R 4/20.
+It will be recorded if you cannot join live!**

 #### Resources and Readings
 {: .no_toc }